This post may contain affiliate links

 - Spending time with the people that make your heart sparkle with love and joy, those who bring positivity into your life.

-So by practising self-love life will start being different in a more positive way.
+So by practicing self-love life will start being different in a more positive way.

 Also, read;15 Ways to Look After Yourself.